eu-digital-identity-wallet/eudi-lib-android-wallet-core/transfer-manager/README.md

 When a request is received, the `TransferManager` triggers `TransferEvent.RequestReceived`.
 The event carries the processed request and the original raw request bytes.

-A successful `ProcessedDeviceRequest` exposes three pieces of state that drive consent and response generation:
+A successful `ProcessedDeviceRequest` exposes four pieces of state that drive consent and response generation:

 - **`presentmentData: CredentialPresentmentData`** — a tree of candidate credentials that satisfy the verifier's request.
 The wallet UI typically lets the user pick and confirm what to share.
+- **`presentmentSelections: List<CredentialPresentmentSelection>`** — ready-to-use
+  selection variants the consent UI can render directly.
+Each entry is one disclosable combination.
+Currently, for ISO 18013-5 the list has a single entry that contains every match the wallet holds for the request; the consent UI typically lets the user select which credentials to share before the selection is passed to `generateResponse`.
 - **`requester: Requester`** — who is asking (X.509 certificate chain, optional `appId` and web `origin`).
 - **`trustMetadata: TrustMetadata?`** — `null` when the requester isn't trust-verified;